GaelVaroquaux/scipy-tutorials/source/functions.rst

     In [116]: addx(10)
     Out[116]: 15

-But global variables cannot be assigned a value unless declared **global**.
+But global variables cannot be modified within the function, unless declared **global** in the function.

 Doesn't work: